Last updated December 10th, 2022.

 Why?
 Well, most government workers don’t speak English.
 Not only that, but they unexpectedly called me in for an “interview” a week before my residency’s approval.

 I wasn’t in Georgia at the time… my lawyer was able to complete the interview on my behalf though.
-This saved me the time and cost of an extra flight back.
+Ultimately, this saved me days worth of time and thousands of dollars I didn’t have to spend on an extra flight back.

 Something else went wrong too.
-For the first time in my life, I lost my passport.
+For the first (and hopefully only) time in my life, I lost my passport.

 Why Invest in Georgia?
 Efficiency & Prosperity